On this page

 Learn more about how to write a resume with AI or explore AI writer for more drafting tips.

-Heavy graphics, images, and complex design elements can prevent ATS software from reading a resume correctly.
+Avoid overloading with graphics: graphics, images, and complex design elements can prevent ATS software from reading a resume correctly.
 Stick to clean formatting with minimal visual elements and use a professionally designed resume template to maintain a polished look without sacrificing ATS compatibility.

 Put resume format knowledge into action using the Microsoft Word resume builder.
 Find more inspiration on what to write in each resume section in how to write a resume with AI, or explore how to format a cover letter.